TAG Heuer VS Hublot: Which is Best?

 Both watchmakers can create high-complication watches and although most of their watches are not, in the not-so-distant past, each of them has created a few notable ones.
 Below is an image with two fine examples.
 The Hublot Masterpiece MP-02 Key of Time features a tourbillon and power reserve indicator.
 The other is the TAG Heuer Carrera Heuer 02T Tourbillon Chronograph that is also a COSC certified Chronometer as printed on the dial.

 The cost of entry to acquire a watch from these two watchmakers is quite different.
 The most affordable of the two brands would be TAG Heuer.
-Their watches start at a retail value of around $1,150 for a men’s TAG Heuer watch and around $1,200 for a ladies’ model.
+Their watches start at a retail value of around $1,300 for a men’s TAG Heuer watch and around $1,550 for a ladies’ model.
 List prices for a TAG Heuer watch go up as high as $26,650 depending on the model.
+However, these higher-priced models are no longer in production at the moment.
+Perhaps they will be re-introduced in the future.

-Hublot, on the other hand, has a higher list price and their cost of entry for their most affordable watch is approximately 450% more than that of TAG Heuer’s least expensive watches.
-Women’s Hublot watches start at a list price of $5,200 and men’s Hublot watches start at about $6,200.
+Hublot, on the other hand, has a higher list price and the cost of entry for their most affordable watch is approximately 450% more than that of TAG Heuer’s least expensive watches.
+Women’s Hublot watches start at a list price of $5,900 and men’s Hublot watches start at about $7,300 at the full retail price.

 Both Hublot and TAG Heuer watches come with a two-year warranty.
 There are several more upper-market brands that offer longer warranty periods.
 Even a few lower market brands such as Omega have been extending their warranty periods but the average warranty period in the watch business is still a 2-year warranty.